 - Be patient.
-Some people are slower to take action and might need more time to think!
+Some people are slower to take action and might need more time to think.

-Having someone in your corner cheering and encouraging you can make a world of difference!
-If you feel as though you don’t have anyone in your family to fill this role, expand your circle.
+Having someone in your corner cheering and encouraging you can make a world of difference.
+If you don’t have anyone in your family to fill this role, expand your circle.

-Be sure to check in with them often so they can advise you, help you make tough decisions and walk with you through hard times!
+Be sure to check in with them often so they can advise you, help you make tough decisions, and walk with you through hard times.